-The Advanced Family Medicine Clerkship ("the Clerkship") is a four-week structured family medicine "sub-internship" that exposes students to patients in both the in-patient and out-patient settings.
+The Advanced Family Medicine Clerkship ("the Clerkship") is a four-week structured family medicine "sub-internship" that exposes students to patients in both the inpatient and outpatient settings.
 The Clerkship occurs at an affiliated family medicine residency program or an approved rural site.
 Students assigned to residency programs are supervised by residency faculty and resident physicians; students assigned to rural sites are supervised by family physician clerkship faculty.

 Clerkship students spend a minimum of 5 days/week in patient care activities and participate in night and weekend call based on the clerkship faculty's call schedule and/or customary call requirements for students rotating at the family medicine residency program.
-Students also attend educational conferences available at or near the Clerkship site and complete 2 required Clerkship projects.
+Students also attend educational conferences available at or near the Clerkship site and complete one required Clerkship project.

 The educational success of the Clerkship requires students to assume an expanded level of clinical responsibility for evaluation and management of patients.
-The Continuity Across Transitions Project highlights the challenges for patients moving from the inpatient to out-patient setting.
-Clerkship students also participate in the common procedures performed by family physicians and complete the Procedure Note Project based on that participation.
+The Continuity Across the Transitions Project highlights the challenges for patients moving from the inpatient to the outpatient setting.
+Clerkship students also participate in the common procedures performed by family physicians.
 There are no assigned readings for the Clerkship, but students are expected to identify and review readings that assist the student to evaluate and manage the patients being cared for by him/her.

-Hours/Call
+Hours/Call: